-Date, Time and
+e, Time and ation of Meeting:

-Location of

-Meeting:

-Names and 1.

-Divisions of 1.
+nes and Divisions of el Members: 1.

-2

-Panel 2.
+ei Members.
+2.

-Members:

 3.

-Panel Decision:

-Allegation ur afounded and student exonerated 0 Affirm instru ctor's decision and/or sanction 711111111111111111111 otor s decision and or sunction Modify decis ion and/or sanction: Widdily decis ion and/or sanction.
-D CC: 1 .
-C Dean of Student Servi ces printed name and signature Date Student Acknowledge es participation in this meeting and receipt of the form Student printed name and signature Date
+Panel Decision and Ex cplanation : -

+Dean of Student Servi ices printed name and signature Date

+Student Acknowledge with the contents of the es participation in this meeting and recent eform. ipt of the form.
+Signature does not indicate agreemen

+Student printed name and signature Date